- Shorter stays in emergency departments

 The target: The target is an increase in the volume of elective surgery by at least 4000 discharges per year.
 Find out more about this target.

-Results summary: The national Improved access to elective surgery health target has been achieved with 84,022 elective surgical discharges provided, against a year-to-date target of 78,581.
-This is 5441 (6.9 percent) more than planned.
-Twelve DHBs are 5 percent or more ahead of their quarter two target and three DHBs are behind plan.
+Results summary: The national Improved access to elective surgery target has been achieved with 98,870 elective surgical discharges provided, against a year-to-date target of 93,980.
+This is 4890 (5.2%) more than planned.
+Seventeen DHBs achieved the target and eight were 5% or more ahead of plan.
+The new revised target definition includes elective and arranged in-patient surgical discharges, regardless of whether they are discharged from a surgical or non-surgical specialty (excluding maternity).

-The target: The new target is 85 percent of patients receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer and a need to be seen within two weeks by July 2016, increasing to 90 percent by June 2017.
-Results cover those patients who received their first cancer treatment between July and December 2014.
+The target: The target is 85% of patients receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer and a need to be seen within 2 weeks by July 2016, increasing to 90% by June 2017.
+Results cover those patients who received their first cancer treatment between July and December 2015.
 Find out more about this target.

-The target: The national immunisation target is 95% of eight-month-olds have their primary course of immunisation at 6 weeks, 3 months and 5 months on time December 2014.
-This quarterly progress result includes children who turned eight-months between October to December 2014 and who were fully immunised at that stage.
+The target: The national immunisation target is 95% of 8-month-olds have their primary course of immunisation at 6 weeks, 3 months and 5 months on time.
+This quarterly progress result includes children who turned 8-months between October to December 2015 and who were fully immunised at that stage.
 Find out more about this target.

-Results summary: The national coverage result for infant immunisation at eight-months of age was 93.5 percent, an increase of 1.2 percent on quarter one and the highest coverage that has ever been achieved for any immunisation health target.
-Eight DHBs met the 95 percent target and a further ten had coverage at or above 90 percent.
+Results summary: The national coverage result for infant immunisation at eight-months of age was 93.7%.
+This is an increase of 0.3% when compared with quarter one and the highest coverage that has ever been achieved.
+Seven DHBs met the 95% target.

 The target: The target is 90% of the eligible population will have had their cardiovascular risk assessed in the last 5 years.
 Find out more about this target.